-In June 2021, at the FSHD International Research Congress, we presented full data from our randomized, double-blind, placebo-controlled multicenter international Phase 2b clinical trial, the ReDUX4 trial, in 80 patients with FSHD1 and clinical severity scores of two to four on the Ricci scale.
+In June 2021, we presented full data from our randomized, double-blind, placebo-controlled multicenter international Phase 2b clinical trial, the ReDUX4 trial, in 80 patients with FSHD1 and clinical severity scores of two to four on the Ricci scale.
 In this trial, we evaluated treatment with 15 mg of losmapimod or placebo tablets twice per day over a 24 or 48-week period.
-Enrollment was completed in February 2020.
 Patients were randomized 1:1 between the treatment and placebo arms.
-The FDA accepted the IND for losmapimod in June 2019, and we also submitted CTAs at various dates during 2019 to conduct the trial at sites in Europe and Canada, all of which were accepted.
-We presented data from a pre-specified interim analysis in August 2020.
-We completed the ReDUX4 trial in January 2021 and presented full data from the trial at the FSHD International Research Congress on June 24, 2021.

 The primary endpoint was the change in DUX4-driven gene expression in affected skeletal muscle at 16 or 36 weeks, which was included as an experimental biomarker.
 The trial was also designed to capture a wide range of data relating to FSHD progression in addition to safety, target engagement and PK data.
 The secondary endpoints were evaluation of safety and tolerability in FSHD patients, PK in blood, losmapimod concentration in skeletal muscle biopsies, target engagement in blood and in muscle biopsies, and efficacy based on the whole-body skeletal muscle MRI biomarker.
-The whole-body MRI scans evaluated changes in MFI, muscle fat fraction and lean muscle volume.
-The muscles evaluated in the trial were classified as normal appearing (not affected by disease), intermediate (clearly affected by disease but not so severely fat replaced to have lost all function) or end stage (severely fat replaced and have lost most if not all function).
+The whole-body MRI scans evaluated changes in muscle fat infiltration, or MFI, muscle fat fraction, or MFF and lean muscle volume, or LMV.
+The muscles evaluated in the trial were classified as normal appearing (not affected by disease), intermediate (clearly affected by disease but not so severely fat-replaced to have lost all function) or end stage (severely fat-replaced and have lost most if not all function).
 The exploratory endpoints included RWS, timed up and go, or TUG test, an optimized timed up and go test for FSHD, or FSHD TUG, muscle strength measured by hand-held dynamometry, other muscle function measures and patient reported outcomes.

 The original design of ReDUX4 included a muscle biopsy at week 16 during the 24-week treatment period followed by an open label extension.
-Sixteen of the 80 subjects in trial completed the 24-week treatment period and rolled over to the open label extension portion of the trial.
-As a result of the ongoing COVID-19 pandemic, we extended the ReDUX4 treatment period from 24 to 48 weeks through a protocol amendment to ensure the safety of the subjects and to allow for the opportunity for a biopsy at week 16 as originally intended or at week 36.
+Sixteen of the 80 subjects in the trial completed the 24-week treatment period and rolled over to the open label extension portion of the trial.
+As a result of the impact of the COVID-19 pandemic on clinical site visits, we extended the ReDUX4 treatment period from 24 to 48 weeks through a protocol amendment to ensure the safety of the subjects and to allow for the opportunity for a biopsy either at week 16 as originally intended or at week 36.
 Approximately 64 subjects who did not complete the original 24-week treatment period continued in the 48-week treatment period in the randomized portion of the trial.
 The extension from 24 to 48 weeks also allowed for a longer assessment in a placebo-controlled design of the skeletal muscle MRI secondary endpoint and the various exploratory clinical endpoints, such as RWS, optimized FSHD TUG test, muscle function measures and patient reported outcomes.